ArduPilot/ardupilot_wiki/plane/source/docs/arming-your-plane.rst

 following methods:

 -  use a ground station to issue a disarm command
--  use the safety switch on your aircraft (on Pixhawk)
+-  use the safety switch on your aircraft (if using a :ref:`<common-safety-switch-pixhawk>`)
--  after an auto-landing the plane will automatically disarm after 20 seconds if still on the ground (controlled by :ref:`LAND_DISARMDELAY<LAND_DISARMDELAY>` parameter)
+-  after an auto-landing (either via mission or QLAND in QuadPlane) the plane will automatically disarm after 20 seconds if still on the ground (controlled by :ref:`LAND_DISARMDELAY<LAND_DISARMDELAY>` parameter)